taw00/stockfish-rpm/README.md

 ## Disclaimer

-Stockfish already ships with Fedora and most other Linux distributions, but those vendor-supplied versions are usually woefully out of date.
+Stockfish already ships with Fedora and most other Linux distributions, but those vendor-supplied versions—in particular, RedHat/IBM/Fedora versions—are often woefully out of date.
 Therefore, I offer this build for your own convenience.
 I make no guarantee that it works as it should.
-Buyer beware. :) I am in no way affiliated with the developers of Stockfish, but I do thank them and the larger Stockfish community who have made incredible chess engine possible.
+Buyer beware. :) I am in no way affiliated with the developers of Stockfish, but I do thank them and the larger Stockfish community who have made an incredible chess engine possible.

+Remember, you don't stand a chance in beating the dated version of Stockfish let alone this newer one, but the gameplay improves regardless.
+I.e., You don't need this build, but I provide it anyway.
+Buyer beware. :)

 # Questions or comments&nbsp;.&nbsp;.&nbsp;.